virtutas/Thunderbolt-Java/README.md

     Rest and Static web services framework
 ### 4. Thunderbolt Data (jdbc/mongo/redis)
     Data connectors , repositories on SQL over JDBC / NoSQL over Mongo or Redis
-### 5. Thunderbolt Eventbus(Stateless IOT Broker over mqtt/coap/websockets)
+### 5. Thunderbolt Eventbus
-    Stateless enhanced queue based broker which has
+    Stateless enhanced queue based IOT Broker over mqtt/coap/websockets with the following features
     a.
 Protocol Bridge to bridge messages between MQTT COAP and WebSockets without the need for addtional glue code
     b.
 Standalone Clusterable COAP,MQTT and Websocket services
-### 6. Thunderbolt maven plugin (one plugin to do build and package)
+### 6. Thunderbolt maven plugin (one plugin to build and package)
     A huge leap in plugin development in which one plugin can has the following features
     a.
 Compile /TestCompile
     b.
 Jar/TestJar/Executable/FatJar